 If you are sick on a day you must report for service, send the jury coordinator an email: email@example.com.
 You may also call the jury coordinator at 703-228-3124 or leave a message with the staff at 703-228-4399, but please note that phone messages may not be able to be retrieved until much later in the day.

-When you report for service, you must bring your summons with you and photo identification to show to the jury coordinator.
+When you report for service, you must bring your summons with you and photo identification to Sheriff's security at the entrance to the building, and to the jury coordinator.